nedbat/bigo/proposal.md

 - What is Big-O?
 (5 min)
     - "How code slows as data grows"
+    - It's a summary of how runtime changes as data gets larger
     - Often presented with a lot of math
         - You can understand it without the math
     - Terminology
         - N is size of data, O(f(N)) is how the time grows
+        - O() means "Order of"
     - Real-world examples to get a feel for it
         - Counting jellybeans
             - O(N) vs O(1)